wronghorsebatterystaple/Website-Flask/README.md

 - Always make sure [.gitignore](.gitignore) is up to date with the correct paths and items!
 If using automatic image backups to Git, always preemptively add new files to [.gitignore](.gitignore) to avoid badly-timed auto-commits!
 - Always make sure access control is correct (see documentation below)!
 - Always make sure [config.py](config.py) is updated and has the correct filename/path (some Python files import it directly as a module)!
+- Always make sure backup scripts in [backup-scripts/](backup-scripts/) have the correct paths and configs!
 - Always make sure this README is updated!
 - Always make sure Cloudflare firewall rules etc. still use the right URLs!